Maltodaxtrin/Dax-Tweaks/README.md

 ![Visuals screenshot](https://media.invisioncic.com/u284679/monthly_2026_05/image.png.f7e920de1eb90ad427bf94dcdd16a37c.png)

 As of May 5th 2026 (v2.0.1 of Cowled Menace), this component works as expected.
 If you installed it before that along with Cowled Menace, it is probably not working as intended (the effect doesn't expire).
 Sorry about that.
+It's no longer part of Cowled Menace and is instead in this tweaks mod.

 ## Thanks and Acknowledgements